muke1908/chat-e2ee/README.md

 ### Installation

-1. Fork the repo.
+1. Fork this repository by clicking on the fork button on the top of this page.
+This will create a copy of this repository in your account.
+2. Now clone the forked repository to your machine.
+Go to your GitHub account, open the forked repository, click on the code button and copy the HTTPS code.
+3. Open terminal and run the following command : git clone "url you just copied" (The content of this repo would be copied to your local machine)
+4. Now run the command : cd chat-e2ee (To get into the required directory)
-2. Run `npm install` in root dir.
+5. Run `npm install` in root dir.
-3. Run `npm run dev` to spin up your client/server.
+6. Run `npm run dev` to spin up your client/server.
 This will run your react app in dev mode and server in watch mode by nodemon.

 NOTE: by default `create-react-app` runs webpack-dev-server on port `3000`.
 The server is configured to run on `3001` port.
 So make sure that these ports are not blocked on your system.